rpeszek/my-blogs/posts/2022-08-20-code-cognitiveload.md

 _Cognitive debt_ and RNT are hypothesized to have some very negative health consequences that can lead to depression or even dementia.
 RNT is described as

-> &emsp;  _“excessive and repetitive thinking about current concerns, problems, past experiences or worries about the future”_[^RNT]
+> &emsp;  _“excessive and repetitive thinking about current concerns, problems, past experiences or worries about the future”_

 I do not claim to know a lot about clinical psychology but the definition clearly is very relevant to programmers and could partially explain why programmers are often unhappy[^unhappy], why programming discussion groups are often very negative.
 Sadly, RNT seems to be a condition that really good programmers are likely to experience.
 Good programmers think about rainy day scenarios, notice design flaws, can anticipate program issues.
 It seems important that we talk about it.

-[^RNT]: E.g. this article in [BMC Psychology 9](https://bmcpsychology.biomedcentral.com/articles/10.1186/s40359-021-00696-2).

 [^unhappy]: Interesting youtube: [Why Do So Many Programmers Lose Hope?](youtube.com/watch?v=NdA6aQR-s4U)